-The Women’s Health Research Institute (WHRI) is poised to lead COVID-19 research examining two important topics: COVID-19’s prevalence in the population of BC; and how sex and gender intersect with the impacts of the public health measures.
+The Women’s Health Research Institute (WHRI) is leading a ground-breaking study titled RESPPONSE (Rapid Evidence Study of a Provincial Population Based Cohort for Gender and Sex).
+They are examining two important topics: COVID-19’s prevalence in the population of BC; and how sex and gender intersect with the impacts of the public health measures.

 Make a donation today to help support this vital research and ensure the pandemic does not exacerbate existing inequities already faced by women in BC.

 Dr. Deborah Money and her research team are undertaking a ground-breaking program of research to fully understand the impacts of COVID-19 in pregnancy.

 This research team has established a national network so all provinces can contribute data to provide a picture of the Canada-wide health outcomes of pregnant women and newborns.
 The findings will impact future care recommendations for pregnant women locally, nationally, and beyond.

 Make a donation today to help advance knowledge of the impact of COVID-19 on pregnant women and their infants.